 ||All mitigation monitoring reports shall be sent directly to the permitting authority from the Region Tech Centers (except GE-managed Mitigation Management Contract, in which Consultant transmits reports), regardless of action agency (ODOT, FHWA, or Corps). |

-- For SLOPES projects, e-mail complete document directly to NMFS, using the SLOPES IV email box (or NMFS online submittal when appropriate/available).
-For SLOPES IV, only Action Completion and Final Monitoring reports are required to be submitted to regulators.
-But GE standards require completion of annual monitoring and reporting to NRU-Trans for all active mitigation sites.
+4. For SLOPES projects, email the complete document directly to NMFS, using the SLOPES IV email box (firstname.lastname@example.org)).
+Only Action Completion and Final Monitoring reports are required to be submitted to regulators, but GE standards require completion of annual monitoring and reporting to NRU-Trans for all active mitigation sites.

-- For OTIA III projects, upload to appropriate monitoring folder in EDMS, and send email notification to ODOT (as per #6 below) and the NMFS liaison.
+5. For OTIA III projects, upload to appropriate monitoring folder in EDMS, and send email notification to ODOT (as per #6 below) and the NMFS liaison.

 ||Mailing Addresses: |